neomura/js-command-line-helpers/readme.md

     -esn, --example-string-name [example string name's example argument help text]: example string name's example help text
 ```

-#### invalid
+#### Invalid

-if the command line arguments fail to validate, the process will exit with code
-1 and a message similar to the following will be written to stderr:
+If the command line arguments fail to validate, the process will exit with code 1 and a message similar to the following will be written to stderr:

 ```
 command-line argument -ein/--example-integer-name given multiple times.
 ```

-#### valid
+#### Valid

-if the command line arguments are valid, the arguments will be returned in an
+If the command line arguments are valid, the arguments will be returned in an object:
-object:

 ```json
 {